ItsThatMac/linuxVMProjects/Project1Again/README.md

 ```
 pwd; mkdir mydir; ls
 ```
 This will run the 'pwd', 'mkdir', and 'ls' commands.
 Commands will be run in the order they were entered.
+Spaces before or after the semicolon do not affect output.